My Quiet Kitchen

 How To Make Quick Pickled Vegetables

-1. Fill a wide-mouth 32 ounce glass jar (or 2 pint jars) with the prepared veggies and seasonings (peppercorns, mustard seeds, etc).
+1. Fill a wide-mouth 32 ounce glass jar (or 2 pint jars) with the washed and cut veggies and your desired seasonings (peppercorns, mustard seeds, etc).

 Your quick pickles will be cold, crisp, delicious, and ready to eat the next day.... if you can wait that long.
 I can never resist sneaking a few test bites later that same day.